 Ms. Demski has more than 30 years of experience in the fields of finance and biotechnology.
-She is on the Board of Directors of Chimerix, Inc., where she chairs the audit committee and serves on the nominating and governance committee, and Neothetics, Inc., where she chairs the audit committee and serves on the compensation committee.
-Previously Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc., prior to that she served as the Interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center and before that as Chief Financial Officer of Vical Incorporated where she was responsible for multiple private and public financings, including the company’s initial public offering.
-Additionally, Ms. Demski has over 13 years of banking experience with Bank of America and U.S. Trust.
-She holds an M.B.A. from The University of Chicago Booth School of Business and a B.A. from Michigan State University.
+She is on the board of directors of Chimerix, Inc., where she chairs the audit committee and serves on the nominating and governance committee.
+She also chairs the audit committee and serves on the compensation committee at Neothetics, Inc. Previously, Ms. Demski served as senior vice president and chief financial officer of Ajinomoto Althea, Inc., as well as interim chief operating officer and chief financial officer of the Sidney Kimmel Cancer Center.
+She has also served as chief financial officer of Vical Incorporated, where she was responsible for multiple private and public financings, including the company’s initial public offering.
+Additionally, Ms. Demski also has more than 13 years of banking experience with Bank of America and US Trust.
+She holds an MBA from The University of Chicago Booth School of Business and a BA from Michigan State University.

 Mr. Ericson is a managing partner of Mohr Davidow Ventures and a managing director of Wildcat Venture Partners.
-He currently serves on the Board of Directors of Pacific Biosciences (Nasdaq: PACB) and Rocket Fuel (Nasdaq: FUEL) as well on the board of a number of privately held software and healthcare companies.
-Mr. Ericson received his B.S.F.S. from Georgetown University of Foreign Service and his J.D. from Northwestern University School of Law.
+He currently serves on the board of directors of Pacific Biosciences and Rocket Fuel, as well as the boards of a number of privately held software and healthcare companies.
+Mr. Ericson received his BSFS from Georgetown University of Foreign Service and his JD from Northwestern University School of Law.

 Dr. Lieberburg is currently a member of the Tavistock Group, a private equity firm, where he concentrates on healthcare and life sciences investment opportunities.
-Prior to joining Tavistock in 2009, Dr. Lieberburg was employed at Elan, plc, for 22 years, where his most recently served as Executive Vice President, Corporate Office of Technology and Chief Medical Officer.
-Prior to joining Elan (formerly Athena Neurosciences, Inc.) in 1987, Dr. Lieberburg held faculty positions at Albert Einstein School of Medicine and Mt.
-Sinai School of Medicine.
-He earned a Ph.D. from Rockefeller University, and an M.D. from University of Miami.
-Dr. Lieberburg is the author on over 100 publications and an inventor on 29 patents and patent applications.
+Prior to joining Tavistock in 2009, Dr. Lieberburg was employed at Elan Corporation, plc for 22 years, where he most recently served as executive vice president in the Corporate Office of Technology, and chief medical officer.
+Prior to joining Elan (formerly Athena Neurosciences, Inc.) in 1987, Dr. Lieberburg held faculty positions at Albert Einstein School of Medicine and Mount Sinai School of Medicine.
+He holds a PhD from Rockefeller University and an MD from the University of Miami.
+Dr. Lieberburg is the author of more than 100 publications and an inventor on 29 patents and patent applications.

-Mr. MacPhee serves as Chief Executive Officer of The JED Foundation, a non-profit organization that exists to reduce the risks of substance abuse, self-harm and suicide and help young adults thrive.
-Prior to JED, he served as Executive Vice President of Par Pharmaceutical, Inc. and President of Par’s Strativa Pharmaceuticals division, where he oversaw commercial operations, clinical development, medical affairs and business development.
-Previously, he worked at Forest Laboratories, where he led the launches of Celexa®, Lexapro® and Namenda®.
+Mr. MacPhee serves as chief executive officer of The JED Foundation, a nonprofit organization that exists to reduce the risks of substance abuse, self-harm, and suicide and to help young adults thrive.
+Prior to JED, he served as executive vice president of Par Pharmaceutical and president of Par’s Strativa Pharmaceuticals division, where he oversaw commercial operations, clinical development, medical affairs, and business development.
+Previously, he worked at Forest Laboratories, where he led the launches of Celexa® (citalopram), Lexapro® (escitalopram), and Namenda® (memantine HCl).
 Mr. MacPhee also serves as a board member for Bottom Line, a nonprofit organization that provides guidance counseling to disadvantaged urban youth to help them get into college and graduate.
-He earned a B.A. from Columbia College, an M.B.A. from New York University and an M.P.H. from Columbia University.
+He earned a BA from Columbia College, an MBA from New York University, and an MPH from Columbia University.